gchq/gaffer-doc/src/main/resources/user/walkthrough/Filtering.md

 The default value is RELATED.

 EQUAL will only return Entities and Edges with identifiers that match the seed exactly.
-- if you provide an Entity seed, you will only get back Entities have that the same vertex value.
+- if you provide an Entity seed, you will only get back Entities that have the same vertex value.
 - if you provide an Edge seed, you will only get back Edges that have the same source, destination and directed values.

 RELATED will return the EQUAL results (as above) and additional Entities and Edges:
-- if you provide an Entity seed, you will also get back Edges that have have the same source or destination as the vertex value.
+- if you provide an Entity seed, you will also get back Edges that have the same source or destination as the vertex value.
-- if you provide an Edge seed, you will also get back Entities that have have the same vertex value as the source or destination.
+- if you provide an Edge seed, you will also get back Entities that have the same vertex value as the source or destination.

 #### Deprecation
 As the seedMatching flag has now been deprecated, to run equivalent Operations with EQUAL seedMatching, you must instead use a View.
 As the default for seedMatching is RELATED, if you use this then nothing will change.
 If you instead set seedMatching to EQUAL, then you can refer to the examples below on how to replace with a View:

-For edges:
+##### Edges

-OLD (SeedMatching):
+SeedMatching:
 ${START_JAVA_CODE}
 ${GET_EDGES_WITH_SEEDMATCHING_SNIPPET}
 ${JSON_CODE}